maozblan/unfinished-game-project/README.md

 keys for windows:
+currently the window style are automatically applied, if you do not want it, delete everything inside the `style/window.css` file

 windows are id-ed by minigame function name, the game where the narrative structure is id-ed `main` and can be accessed by `#main.window`, it's content can be accessed by `#main.window .content` or `#scene.content`

 selectors for ALL windows